 Shala is a word in Sanskrit meaning ‘home’.
 A yoga shala is a home where yoga is shared and experienced.
 Ashtanga Vinyasa Yoga is a method of Hatha Yoga that harmonizes movement and breath.
 Practicing Ashtanga Vinyasa Yoga gives you flexibility, strength, stamina, and ultimately a focused and tranquil mind.

-We believe a healthy asana practice is a balance between mobility, alignment and strength, your asana practice should make your mind clear and stable, and your body clean and healthy.
+We believe a healthy asana practice is a balance between flexibility, alignment and strength, resulting in good overall mobility of the body.
+Your asana practice should make your mind clear and stable, and your body clean and healthy.
 Yoga is the ability to direct [or discipline] the mind without distraction, we find that the simplest way to learn to do this is by connecting to the physical body first.
 Asanas, the physical postures are the entry point for most people into the system of yoga.
 The goal of asana practice, according to Patanjali, is to prepare the body and mind for seated meditation.
-Instead of looking at the role of asana as a preparation for meditation we also look at it, the linking of breath with movement, as a full-on moving meditation in itself.
-Beyond the physical asana practice, we encourage the exploration of some of the other limbs of Yoga; Pranayama, Pratyahara, Dharana and Dhyana.
+Therefore, beyond the physical asana practice, we encourage the exploration of some of the other limbs of Yoga; Pranayama, Pratyahara, Dharana and Dhyana.

 Classes are guided by Jessica Ludäscher:

 Yoga and spirituality has been a theme throughout Jessica’s childhood and naturally she found her way back to the Yoga practice upon moving to The Netherlands.
-She teaches from her own experience and considers her daily practice to be one of her greatest teachers.
-Inspired by the principles of Ayurveda, Jessica’s classes reflect largely upon balance and being mindful in your daily practice, as well as the importance of consistency and discipline; themes that have run constant in her life, as well as her practice. [owner & teacher E-RYT 500]
+Inspired by the principles of Ayurveda, Jessica’s classes reflect largely upon balance and being mindful in ones daily practice, as well as the importance of consistency and discipline; themes that have run constant in her life, as well as her practice. [owner & teacher]

 * Ayurveda is a holistic tradition and way of living, Ayurveda is the sister science of Yoga